shreyasgowda63/NS_3/src/network/doc/network-overview.rst

 administratively enabled and notionally connected to a carrier and is ready to transmit and receive packets.

-A device is not usable by higher layers if it not administratively UP or IF_OPER_UP state flags are not present.
+A device is not usable by higher layers if it is not administratively UP or if the device is not in IF_OPER_UP operational state.